sara-nl/spiderdocs/source/Pages/maintenance_instructions.rst

 ..
 Note::
    On 12/02/2021 end of the day, the cluster will stop accepting new jobs.
 Any running jobs on the production worker nodes will not be affected.
-Any jobs running on the upgraded nodes or the infinite queue partition will be killed.
+Any jobs running on the upgraded nodes or the ``infinite`` partition will be killed.

 **Getting in touch**